 1. Cancel school.
 This day only comes once every four years.
 Make it a school holiday, even if it means one more day of school later.

 2. Have a totally normal school day.
-Hey — it’s just a Wednesday.
+Hey — it’s just another day.
 So what if February 29th only comes once every four years?

 3. Spend the day reading, whether aloud to the kids or the kids on their own.
 Or, mix it up and do some of both.